dermi1002/lbp_popit-color-generator/README.md

 ### Completed:
 - [x] ~~Rework the code into classes and functions for easier functionality with other games and versions (see the class-test branch)~~
 - [x] ~~Edit code functions, values, etc., for extra readability among project contributors~~

-# Remark
-Seeing as it takes extra steps to install CustomTkinter to Linux, I figured I might as well rewrite the whole project in Lua (or Nim if I can't embed it to a C# Plugin for NetCheat.
-Either way they would significantly reduce resource usage).
-The least I could do for now is retheme it to get rid of those steps for Linux, at the cost of the GUI looking a little ugly in my opinion.